HuaizhengZhang/Active-Learning-as-a-Service/README.md

 ## Installation

-You can easily install the AlaaS by `pip`,
+You can easily install the ALaaS by `pip`,

 ```bash
 pip install alaas